pleabargain/EnglishHelpsYourCareer/db_express_agreement.md

 I share your view.
 I think so.
 I really think so.
+I'm in line with him about this.
+We are in alignment.
 He is quite  absolutely right.
 He is quite right .
 He may be right.